Formica fusca: Detection of human cancer cells

 Ants of this species can also detect volatile organic compounds emitted by cancer cells.
 After a 3-trial conditioning, they can differentiate cancer cell lines (MCF-7) from healthy ones (MCF-10A).
-They can also discriminate one cell line (MCF-7) from another cancerous one (MDA-MD-231).
+They can also distinguish one cell line (MCF-7) from another cancerous one (MDA-MD-231).

 Detection of human tumours

 Later on, these learning abilities were tested using urine from tumour-bearing mice.
 Mice were grafted with human breast tumours, and the urine was collected and used as a source of odour for learning.
 Different mice were used between the training and the tests to forbid ants from using individual cues emitted by the mice.
 In that way, ants had to focus on the presence/absence of tumour, and not on one specific individual odour.
-Ants were able to detect the presence of human tumours in the urine of the mice, and to discriminate sick individuals from healthy ones.
+Ants were able to detect the presence of human tumours in the urine of the mice, and to distinguish sick individuals from healthy ones.